-The algorithm operates on input BASE files from F16, F17, and F18, which contain the original antenna temperature (Ta) and calibration data for all 24 channels as input, processes the data through a number of stages, and creates output FCDR files of intercalibrated brightness temperatures (Tb).
-The processing stages include: calculate spacecraft ephemeris; calculate pixel geolocation; quality control; corrections for solar and lunar intrusions into the warm load and cold sky mirror; cross-track bias correction; convert antenna temperatures to brightness temperatures via an antenna pattern correction; correction for heating biases associated with sun angle; intercalibration of the SSM/I equivalent window channels (19v, 19h, 22v, 37v, 37h, 91v, and 91h) with SSM/I F13 to obtain a physically a consistent Tb record across the different satellites.
-Note that many of the processing steps were adapted from the FNMOC operational SSMIS ground processing software, or GPSr9, (see Berg and Sapiano 2013 for more details) used to produce the SDR Tb files.
-Several processing steps from the operational code including a Doppler correction, and emissive reflector correction, and a surface dependent antenna pattern correction are included within the FCDR processing code, but are turned off and are not used for V1 of the SSMIS FCDR files.
-These routines are included for future comparisons and development efforts.
+The algorithm operates on input BASE files from F16, F17, F18 and F19, which contain the original antenna temperature (Ta) and calibration data for all 24 channels as input.
+The input data is processed through several stages for geolocation, pointing and calibration corrections, and intercalibrated brightness temperatures (Tb) are output in the final FCDR files.
+The processing stages include: calculate spacecraft ephemeris; calculate pixel geolocation; quality control; corrections for solar and lunar intrusions into the warm load and cold sky mirror; cross-track bias correction; conversion of antenna to brightness temperatures via an antenna pattern correction; correction for heating and solar intrusion biases associated with sun angle; and finally intercalibration of the window channels (19v, 19h, 22v, 37v, 37h, 91v, and 91h) and the water vapor sounding channels (150h, 183±1, 183±3 and 183±7) to the reference sensor (i.e. GPM GMI) to obtain a physically a consistent Tb record across all of the SSM/I and SSMIS sensors on board the DMSP satellites.
+Note that many of the processing steps were adapted from the FNMOC operational SSMIS ground processing software, or GPSr9, (see Berg and Sapiano, 2013 for more details) used to produce the SDR Tb files.
+Several processing steps from the operational code including a Doppler correction, an emissive reflector correction, and a surface dependent antenna pattern correction are included within the FCDR processing code, but they are not used in the V2 SSMIS FCDR processing.
+These routines are included for documentation purposes as well as future comparisons and development efforts.